Pet Bird Care - The Basics:

 - Frequent sneezing with or without discharge

-- Discharge from nostrils, eyes, mouth or any part of the body
+- Discharge from the nostrils, eyes, mouth, or any part of the body

 Environmental Enrichment:

-Environmental enrichment basically means to provide adequate mental and physical stimulation i the home environment in order for your bird to be mentally and physically healthy.
+Environmental enrichment means providing adequate mental and physical stimulation in the home environment to help your bird stay mentally and physically healthy.

-Many examples of enrichment are available if we look at zoo design.
-In the past they were kept in small cages with the only thought being the viewable audience.
-Now modern zoos are structured so that the environment provide mental stimulation and prevents abnormal repetitive behaviors in animals such as pacing.
+Many examples of enrichment can be found in zoo design.
+In the past, they were kept in small cages, with only the viewable audience in mind.
+Now modern zoos are structured so that the environment provides mental stimulation and prevents abnormal repetitive behaviors in animals, such as pacing.

 Cage: Bigger is better!
 Get the largest cage you can for your bird.
-Cages should have many perches of varying textures, shapes and sizes.
-The bar sizes should prevent a head from getting through and possible stuck.
-A good size cage will allow substantial "real estate" for your bird to do various activities.
+Cages should have many perches of varying textures, shapes, and sizes.
+The bar sizes should prevent a head from getting through and possibly getting stuck.
+A good-sized cage will provide substantial "real estate" for your bird to engage in various activities.
 Consider offering an outdoor aviary that is bird safe and protected from wild birds and their droppings.
 This can be used during good weather to provide additional stimulation and exercise.

-Food & Water: Should always be available but we we recommend using smaller food dishes and placing them all over the cage to encourage movement throughout the day.
-We also recommend keeping high value foods (nuts & seeds) for training and foraging toys.
+Food & Water: Should always be available, but we recommend using smaller food dishes and placing them all over the cage to encourage movement throughout the day.
+We also recommend keeping high-value foods (nuts & seeds) for training and foraging toys.

-Toys: Enrichment toys are vitally important for your bird an not optional.
+Toys: Enrichment toys are vitally important for your bird and not optional.

-Toys provide excellent foraging opportunities for your birds which will provide both mental and physical stimulation.
-Toys should be bird safe so that heads and toes cannot get stuck and should be produced with of non-toxic chemicals.
+Toys offer excellent foraging opportunities for your birds, providing both mental and physical stimulation.
+Toys should be bird-safe so that heads and toes cannot get stuck, and should be produced with non-toxic chemicals.

 Foraging:

 What is it and why is it important?
-Our companion birds have adapted from a wild environment in which they would be interacting with dozens of other flock members, expanding physical energy by flying to food sources throughout the day, and using their minds to search for food in various environments.
-We take these same birds and place them alone in a small cage with a full bowl of food and water and ask they to be happy.
+Our companion birds have adapted from a wild environment in which they would interact with dozens of other flock members, expend energy by flying to food sources throughout the day, and use their minds to search for food in various environments.
+We take these same birds and place them alone in a small cage with a full bowl of food and water, and ask them to be happy.

 Does this seem reasonable?
-So how to we provide for happiness?
-The answer is often with appropriate environment and this includes foraging toys.
-The definition of foraging according to Merriam-Webster is to wander in search of forage of food or to search.
-So how do we do this in a cage environment?
+So, how do we provide for happiness?
+The answer often lies in an appropriate environment, including foraging toys.
+The definition of foraging, according to Merriam-Webster, is to wander in search of food or to search.
+So, how do we do this in a cage environment?
 With toys!
-Foraging toys are those toys constructed in such a way as to require the bird to look through and manipulate the toy in such a way as to get a highly valued food treat.
-It is important when filling these that a small treat is offered for a large effort in order to keep they body and brain occupied.
+Foraging toys are toys constructed so that the bird must look through and manipulate them to get a highly valued food treat.
+It is crucial when filling these that a small treat is offered for the effort, to keep their body and brain occupied.

-Some examples of easy home made items include: Toilet paper or paper towel rooms (empty) with a small treat inside and the ends rolled shut, small paper cups with a seed placed inside and waded into a ball, paper taped over the food bowls with higher value treats,& seeds placed in a phone book.\\
+Some examples of easy homemade items include: Toilet paper or paper towel rooms (empty) with a small treat inside and the ends rolled shut; small paper cups with a seed placed inside and wadded into a ball; paper taped over the food bowls with higher-value treats; and seeds placed in a phone book.

-For more information on foraging see these resources: Lafeber Good Bird Inc Captive Foraging DVD - Highly Recommended Parrot
+For more information on foraging, see these resources:

 Training:

 Did you know you can train your bird?
-Bird training is actually pretty easy and very rewarding for your and the bird.
-It not only provides necessary mental stimulation for the bird but will often solve or prevent problems.
+Bird training is actually pretty easy and very rewarding for you and the bird.
+It not only provides the bird with necessary mental stimulation but also often solves or prevents problems.

-Some simple things to train are potty on command when on out cage, recall, and step-up.
+Some simple things to train are potty on command when out of the cage, recall, and step-up.

-Additional useful things to train include lay on back and allow nail filing, raising wings on cue, opening mouth, lifting a foot, lowering head and many others.
+Additional useful things to train include lying on the back and allowing nail filing, raising wings on cue, opening the mouth, lifting a foot, lowering the head, and many others.

 |